samirbittar/weather/Weather.Web/README.md

 2. Navigate to the root directory of the repository
 3. Run `dotnet run --project Weather.Web`
 4. Open your browser and navigate to `https://localhost:5001`
-5. You can view API documentation on `https://localhost:5001/swagger`
+5. You can view API documentation on `https://localhost:5001/swagger`.
+You can also use this page to test rate limiting with the different API keys.

 ### Test

 1. Open a command line window
 2. Navigate to the root directory of the repository
-3. Run `dotnet test`
+3. Run `dotnet test -v n`

 ## Test cases: